joncahn/epicc-documentation/docs/source/configuration.rst

 Update ``config/config.yaml`` with your paths and parameters.

+- Repository folder
+	This is the full path to the working directory where the repository was cloned and the results will be stored.

+- Analysis name
+	This is the name of the complete analysis which will be used to label the combined output files.

 - Sample file
 	This is the full path to the file detailed above which contain your samples metadata.